Omitting types in logic of metric structures

-While in classical logic the criterion for a given type to be omissible in a model of a given theory applies regardless of whether the type is complete or not, the situation in logic of metric structures is a bit more subtle.
-The omitting types theorem (\cite[\S 12]{BYBHU} or \cite[Lecture 4]{Ha:Continuous}) has the following straightforward consequences (see Proposition~\ref{P.Borel} for a proof of \eqref{I3} and Corollary~\ref{C.Omitting} for a proof of \eqref{I4}). \begin{enumerate} \popcounter \item If $\bfT$ is a theory in a separable language of logic of metric structures, then the set of all \emph{complete} $n$-types realized in every model of $\bfT$ is Borel in the logic topology on $S_n(\bfT)$. \item If $\bfT$ is moreover complete, then any sequence $\bt_n$, for $n\in \bbN$, of \emph{complete} types each of which can be omitted in a model of $\bfT$ can be simultaneously omitted in a model of $\bfT$. \pushcounter \end{enumerate} Examples constructed by I. Ben-Yaacov (\cite{BY:Definability}) and T. Bice (\cite{Bice:Brief}) demonstrate that omitting partial types in logic of metric structures is inherently more complicated than omitting complete types.
-We find a high lower bound for the descriptive complexity of the set of omissible types over certain theory in a separable language and thus show that~\eqref{I.1.1} fails and confirm the intuition that the problem is essentially intractable.
-Our results are expressed in the language of descriptive set theory, an excellent reference to which is \cite{Ke:Classical}; see also the beginning of \S\ref{S.Difficult}.
+The omitting types theorem in logic of metric structures (\cite[\S 12]{BYBHU} or \cite[Lecture 4]{Ha:Continuous}) has following straightforward consequences (see Proposition~\ref{P.Borel} for a proof of \eqref{I3} and Corollary~\ref{C.Omitting} for a proof of \eqref{I4}). \begin{enumerate} \popcounter \item If $\bfT$ is a theory in a countable language of logic of metric structures, then the set of all \emph{complete} $n$-types realized in every model of $\bfT$ is Borel in the logic topology on $S_n(\bfT)$. \item If $\bfT$ is moreover complete, then any sequence $\bt_n$, for $n\in \omega$, of \emph{complete} types each of which can be omitted in a model of $\bfT$ can be simultaneously omitted in a model of $\bfT$. \pushcounter \end{enumerate} Examples constructed by I. Ben-Yaacov (\cite{BY:Definability}) and T. Bice (\cite{Bice:Brief}) demonstrate that omitting partial types in logic of metric structures is inherently more complicated than omitting complete types.
+Our results, expressed using descriptive set theory, show that the problem of omitting types in logic of metric structures is essentially intractable.

-\begin{theorem} \begin{enumerate} \popcounter \item There is a complete theory $\bfT$ in a separable language such that the set of all types omissible over a model of $\bfT$ is $\bPi^1_1$-complete. \item There is a theory $\bfT$ in a separable language such that the set of all types omissible in a model of $\bfT$ is $\bSigma^1_2$-complete. \item There is a separable structure $M$ in a separable language such that the set of all unary quantifier-free types realized in $M$ is a complete~$\bSigma^1_1$ set. \pushcounter \end{enumerate} \end{theorem}
+\begin{theorem} \begin{enumerate} \popcounter \item There is a complete theory $\bfT$ in a countable language such that the set of all types omissible over a model of $\bfT$ is $\bPi^1_1$-complete. \item There is a theory $\bfT$ in a countable language such that the set of all types omissible in a model of $\bfT$ is $\bSigma^1_2$-complete. \item There is a separable structure $M$ in a countable language such that the set of all partial types omitted in $M$ is a complete~$\bPi^1_1$ set. \pushcounter \end{enumerate} \end{theorem}